 Arunachal Pradesh is the largest state in the Northeast.
 However, most of the region is covered by dense forests and high mountains.
 Inhabited areas are scattered all over, mostly around river valleys.
-The Arunachal Tourism department has defined 12 different circuits for exploration and it is better to understand the state in that manner.
+The Arunachal Tourism department has defined 12 different tourist circuits of Arunachal for exploration and it is better to understand the state in that manner.

 It should be noted that due to remoteness and difficult roads, it takes a lot of time to traverse these routes and generally people explore one or two circuits at a time because covering the whole state at one go will take months.
 But rest assured that all these circuits can offer you some of the most unique travel experiences you will ever have and that is the reason for taking up such arduous journeys.